-Molina's smoking cessation program uses a combination of telephonic outreach by a multidisciplinary team of Care Managers, Provider, and pharmacy engagement to support the smoking cessation needs of the Member.
-The team works closely with contracted Providers and pharmacist to identify appropriate pharmacologic cessation aids when applicable.
+Molina's Smoking Cessation Program uses a combination of telephonic outreach by a Care Managers to support the smoking cessation needs of the Member.
+The team works closely with the Member to develop a smoking cessation plan of care.
+Members are encouraged to work with their contracted Providers to determine appropriate pharmacological aid, as needed.